January 13, 2021

 While monitoring structures like tunnels, dams, high-rise buildings, a certain alert level is pre-determined and, as soon as the deformation or fault reaches beyond that particular level, the data loggers send an emergency alert either through an SMS or an email.

-There are a few other data loggers that come with in-built LEDs, alarms or buzzers to alert the local persons in case of an emergency.
+There are a few other data loggers that come with built-in LEDs, alarms, or buzzers to alert local persons in case of an emergency.

 How do you retrieve the data?